 Like elsewhere in America, most people in Dedham use a private automobile to get to work.
 But notably, a substantial number of Dedham‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Dedham is a somewhat ethnically-diverse town.
+Dedham is a very ethnically-diverse town.
 The people who call Dedham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dedham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dedham include Italian, English, German, and Polish.
+Important ancestries of people in Dedham include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Dedham is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.